 Co-Director, Community & Economic Development Clinic

 Clinical Legal Education, post-conviction practice, criminal law, and gender and the law

-Community and Economic Development Clinic, Lawyering Skills I & II, Externship Seminar, Post-Conviction Justice Project Seminar and Clinic, Criminal Law, Gender, Crime and Justice Seminar, Trial Advocacy, Advanced Community and Economic Developement Clinic
+Advanced Community and Economic Development Clinic, Alternative Field Placement, Community and Economic Development Clinic, Lawyering Skills I & II, Externship Seminar, Post-Conviction Justice Project Seminar and Clinic, Criminal Law, Gender, Crime and Justice Seminar, Trial Advocacy

-- Criminal Justice, Winter 2011: "Battered and Convicted: One State's Efforts to Provide Effective Relief" (PDF)
+- “Battered and Convicted: One State's Efforts to Provide Effective Relief,” 25 Criminal Justice (2011)

-- Book chapter: "An Innovative Approach to Legal Education and the Founding of the University of California, Irvine School of Law,” in The Paradox of Professionalism: Lawyers and the Possibility of Justice (Scott L. Cummings ed., Cambridge University Press, 2011) (with Caroll Seron).
+- “An Innovative Approach to Legal Education and the Founding of the University of California, Irvine School of Law,” in The Paradox of Professionalism: Lawyers and the Possibility of Justice (Scott L. Cummings ed., Cambridge University Press, 2011) (with Caroll Seron)

 - “Lawrence and Shaputis and Their Impact on Parole Decisions in California,” 22 FED.
 SENT.
 R. 176 (2010)

 - May 2, 2016:

 Panelist, “Constructing a Blueprint for Choosing Clients in Community and Economic Development Clinics,” 39th Annual Conference on Clinical Legal Education, Baltimore

 Moderator, “Rights and Access to Physical Medical Services,” Prisoners’ Access to Justice: Exploring Legal, Medical, and Educational Rights, UCI Law